New York City pension funds moved $4.9 bln out of Pimco in 2014

-NEW YORK (Reuters) - New York City’s pension funds last year pulled $4.9 billion from asset manager Pimco, the latest big investor to yank money from Pimco after the acrimonious exit of the firm’s top bond investor, Bill Gross, in September
+NEW YORK, Jan 7 (Reuters) - New York City’s pension funds last year pulled $4.9 billion from asset manager Pimco, the latest big investor to yank money from Pimco after the acrimonious exit of the firm’s top bond investor, Bill Gross, in September

 “The New York City Pension Funds recently transitioned out of $4.9 billion in Pimco accounts due to concerns over recent organizational changes,” Eric Sumberg, a spokesman for New York City Comptroller Scott Stringer, said in a statement.